 Although VAWA provides protection from termination for victims of domestic violence, it does not provide such protection for perpetrators.
-In fact, VAWA gives the PHA the explicit authority to bifurcate a lease, or remove a household member from a lease, “in order to evict, remove, or terminate assistance to any individual who is a tenant or lawful occupant of the housing and who engages in criminal activity directly relating to domestic violence, dating violence, sexual assault, or stalking against an affiliated individual or other individual, without evicting, removing, terminating assistance to, or otherwise penalizing a victim of such criminal activity who is also a tenant or lawful occupant of the housing” [FR Notice 8/6/13].
-Moreover, HUD regulations impose on the PHA the obligation to consider lease bifurcation in any circumstances involving domestic violence, dating violence, or stalking [24 CFR 966.4(e)(9)].
+In fact, VAWA gives the Housing Authority of Danville the explicit authority to bifurcate a lease, or remove a household member from a lease, “in order to evict, remove, or terminate assistance to any individual who is a tenant or lawful occupant of the housing and who engages in criminal activity directly relating to domestic violence, dating violence, sexual assault, or stalking against an affiliated individual or other individual, without evicting, removing, terminating assistance to, or otherwise penalizing a victim of such criminal activity who is also a tenant or lawful occupant of the housing” [FR Notice 8/6/13].
+Moreover, HUD regulations impose on the Housing Authority of Danville the obligation to consider lease bifurcation in any circumstances involving domestic violence, dating violence, stalking, or human trafficking [see 24 CFR 966.4(e)(9)].

-If the PHA does bifurcate the lease and terminate the tenancy of the culpable family member, it will do so in accordance with the lease, applicable law, and the policies in this ACOP.
-If the person removed from the lease was the only tenant eligible to receive assistance, the PHA must provide any remaining tenant a chance to establish eligibility for the unit.
-If the remaining tenant cannot do so, the PHA must provide the tenant reasonable time to find new housing or to establish eligibility for another housing program covered by VAWA 2013.
+If the Housing Authority of Danville does bifurcate the lease and terminate the tenancy of the culpable family member, it will do so in accordance with the lease, applicable law, and the policies in this ACOP.
+If the person removed from the lease was the only tenant eligible to receive assistance, the Housing Authority of Danville must provide any remaining tenant a chance to establish eligibility for the unit.
+If the remaining tenant cannot do so, the Housing Authority of Danville must provide the tenant reasonable time to find new housing or to establish eligibility for another housing program covered under VAWA.

 13-IV.D.
-LEASE TERMINATION NOTICE [24 CFR 966.4(l)(3)]
+LEASE TERMINATION NOTICE [24 CFR 966.4(l)(3); Notice PIH 2021-29]

+Further, during the period of time for which HUD determines that a national emergency requires additional time for families to secure funding, all termination notifications for nonpayment of rent must include, at a minimum, the language provided in the Appendix of Notice PIH 2021-29.

 All notices of lease termination will include a copy of the forms HUD-5382 and HUD-5380 to accompany the termination notice.
-Any tenant who claims that the cause for termination involves domestic violence, dating violence, sexual assault, or stalking of which the tenant or affiliated individual of the tenant is the victim will be given the opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.
+Any tenant who claims that the cause for termination involves domestic violence, dating violence, sexual assault, stalking, or human trafficking of which the tenant or affiliated individual of the tenant is the victim will be given the opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.

-Timing of the Notice [24 CFR 966.4(l)(3)(i)]
+Timing of the Notice [24 CFR 966.4(l)(3)(i); 24 CFR 966.8; Notice PIH 2021-29]

-The PHA must give written notice of lease termination of:
+The Housing Authority of Danville must give written notice of lease termination of:

+During the period of time for which HUD determines that a national emergency requires additional time for families to secure federal funding that is available due to a Presidential declaration of a national emergency, at least 30 days from the date the tenant receives the notice in the case of failure to pay rent

-14 calendar days in the case of failure to pay rent
+When such emergency is not present, 14 calendar days in the case of failure to pay rent

-The PHA will give written notice of 14 calendar days for nonpayment of rent.
-For all other lease terminations, the PHA will give 30 days written notice or, if state or local law allows less than 30 days, such shorter notice will be given.
+The Housing Authority of Danville will give written notice of 30 calendar days from the date the tenant receives the notice for nonpayment of rent (during nationwide emergency orders) or 14 calendar days from the date the tenant receives the notice for nonpayment of rent (upon expiration of nationwide emergency orders).
+For all other lease terminations, the Housing Authority of Danville will give 30 days written notice or, if state or local law allows less than 30 days, such shorter notice will be given.